telosnetwork/telos-oracle-scripts/README.md

 ### onRequestFailure

-The `onRequestFailure(error)` callback will be called after a failed HTTP request to a configured service (see configuration above).
+The `onRequestFailure(error)` callback will be called after a failed HTTP request to a configured service (see updaters > delphi oracle configuration above).

 ## Run